 - Booking property on Airbnb.
 As a core flow of the marketplace, it’s the most elaborate one (10+ steps).
 The key landing points are Home – Set location – Select dates – Set guests – Rules – Room Reservation – Order Processing – Completion.

 - Searching for the property.
 The key filters are dates and locations – to see the listed offers, users should specify the details of their stay.
 Additional parameters include reviews, price, number of rooms, address.
 The search page collects links to property offers and redirects to the rental description.

 - Inviting people to the marketplace.
 Referral programs are by far the most cost-effective way of getting new users.
 Airbnb allows sharing the service with just three buttons – Invite friends, Share, and Choose invite email.
 For referring users, members earn “Travel Credits” – discount points for future bookings.

 - Leaving reviews.
 First, users give an overall review of their stay at a rental on a 5-star scale.
 Then, the Airbnb platform zooms in on specifics, asking tenants to rate the cleanliness of the property, ease of check-in, smoothness of communication, transportation convenience, and other important aspects of a good stay.
 Also, Airbnb users can leave notes to show their gratitude to the landlord or warn others about the negative experience.

-Airbnb is a good example of an app that knows the needs of its target audience to a tee.
+Airbnb is a good example of an on-demand app that knows the needs of its target audience to a tee.
 The development team made sure that the marketplace has no redundant features (else it’ll be too hard to use), is fast (so that it runs even on slow networks) and secure (there’s a system of account verification that protects both landlords and tenants).

 How does Airbnb check all these boxes?
 Let’s take a look at the platform’s signature features: